 Pressure-less Vs Pressurized Ball

 When choosing a ball the primary factor is whether it’s pressurized or pressure-less.
 Both of them have their own advantages.
-Basically pressure will determine how a ball will behave on court.
+Basically, the pressure will determine how a ball will behave on court.

 Pressureless Ball means low bounce, more weight that means more force to hit the ball.
 It can cause injury to your arm i.e. tennis elbow.
 If someone is suffering from this injury then, it’s recommended that use a pressurized ball instead.

-Beginners can use pressure-less ball for practice/training sessions or for recreational play.
+Beginners can use pressure-less balls for practice/training sessions or for recreational play.
 It’ll cost less and no need to replace dead balls over and over again.

-If pressureless and pressurized ball are mixed then it is plus, as one has to play with a pressurized ball in tournaments.
+If pressureless and pressurized balls are mixed then it is plus, as one has to play with a pressurized ball in tournaments.